 Substituting in our distributions and ignoring the normalising evidence constant we get

-Also note here we are actually multiplying the probability density functions here this is NOT the same as finding the product of two normally distributed variables.
+Note here we are actually multiplying the probability density functions here this is NOT the same as finding the product of two normally distributed variables.

 The product of two normals is proportional to a normal so using this fact we don’t have to compute this directly and we can use the formula